Lucknow Environment

 (0)

+In the recent times, Lucknow has undergone some major changes and is on its way to become one of the prominent cities of the country.
+It is among the few places where a person can experience the hustle-bustle of the big cities and at the same time, it retains the relaxed and easy going environment that is difficult to find elsewhere among the other tier-2 cities in India.
 But of late, this sense of calmness seems to be in grave danger as Lucknow is now plagued with the menace of noise pollution and it is becoming more severe than ever.
-Officials from the Uttar Pradesh Pollution Control Board (UPPCB) recently conducted a survey to assess the levels of noise pollution in the city and it was found that regardless of the measures taken by the authorities, there has been little or no respite from the pollution levels.
+Officials from the Uttar Pradesh Pollution Control Board (UPPCB) recently conducted a survey to assess the levels of noise pollution in the Lucknow and it was found that regardless of the measures taken by the authorities, there has been little or no respite from the pollution levels.

 The survey was conducted at eight locations in commercial, residential and silence zones.
 It was found that besides the high levels in commercial areas, noise pollution in three out of five of the residential areas and the silence zones was beyond the permissible limit.

-Among the residential areas, the area near the High Court guest house on Lal Bahadur Shastri road recorded the highest level of noise pollution while the Burlington crossing had the maximum levels in the commercial zones.
+Among the residential areas, the area near the High Court guest house on Lal Bahadur Shastri road, Lucknow recorded the highest level of noise pollution while the Burlington crossing had the maximum levels in the commercial zones.
 Even the silence zone near Balrampur Hospital in Golaganj recorded unusually high levels of noise pollution.

 Unauthorized use of loudspeakers, loud music played by disc jockeys in celebrations beyond the permissible hours and unnecessary honking on roads are few of the common sources of noise pollution.
 We may think that we have become immune to it but that is hardly the case.
 More than a mere annoyance, noise pollution has serious implications on not just the environment but also on people’s health.